aldebaran/qibuild/doc/guide/cmdline/building_a_project.rst

 * Visual Studio on Windows.

-QiBuild is known to work fine with these IDEs, there may be some work to do to be able to use XCode or Eclipse.
+qiBuild is known to work fine with these IDEs, there may be some work to do to be able to use XCode or Eclipse.
 Patches and tutorials welcome !

-QiBuild and QtCreator
+qiBuild and QtCreator
 +++++++++++++++++++++

 The only thing to remember is that you should not let QtCreator call CMake by